hikuley/absence-calculator/k8s/README.md

 - The application runs in the background after starting
 - Port forwarding processes are managed automatically
 - Status can be checked at any time using the status command
 - All logs are stored in `/tmp/absence-calculator/` for debugging
+- Use `--rebuild` flag when you need to rebuild Docker images from scratch